Imagination Helps Visual Reasoning, But Not Yet in Latent Space: Experiments

 \subsection{Ablation Study}

-We conduct controlled ablation studies to disentangle the effects of data rewriting and data filtering.
-To assess the role of data rewriting, we replace the text-space imagination descriptions in our training data with a single $\text{<think\_image>}$ token and fine-tune the model under identical settings.
-As shown in Table~\ref{tab:table2}, this modification leads to consistent performance degradation across all benchmarks, including a 3.13\% drop on V*, confirming the effectiveness of text-driven visual imagination.
-We further examine the impact of data filtering by fine-tuning directly on the original Monet-SFT-125K dataset.
-To eliminate the training-inference misalignment in Monet, where auxiliary images are present during training but unavailable at inference, we replace intermediate images with the $\text{<think\_image>}$ token during supervised fine-tuning.
+We conduct controlled ablation studies to disentangle the effects of data rewriting, data filtering and methodology selection in the following ablation study.

+\textbf{Data Rewriting.} To assess the role of data rewriting, we replace the text-space imagination descriptions in our training data with a single $\text{<think\_image>}$ token and fine-tune the model under identical settings.
+As shown in Table~\ref{tab:table1} (denoted by + w/o Rewriting), this modification leads to consistent performance degradation across all benchmarks, including a 3.13\% drop on V*, confirming the effectiveness of text-driven visual imagination.

+\textbf{Data Filtering.} We further examine the impact of data filtering by fine-tuning directly on the original Monet-SFT-125K dataset.
+To eliminate the training-inference misalignment in Monet, where auxiliary images are present during training but unavailable at inference, we replace intermediate images with the $\text{<think\_image>}$ token during supervised fine-tuning (denoted by + w/o Filtering).
 We find that training without data filtering results in another continual performance decline, demonstrating the necessity of quality control.
 Notably, after removing the training--inference mismatch, direct supervised fine-tuning on Monet-SFT-125K achieves performance comparable to Monet, which additionally undergoes a Policy Optimization stage.
-This observation further questions the role of latent in visual imagination.
+This observation further question the role of latent in visual imagination.

+\textbf{Comparison under Data Parity.} Lastly, to establish strict data parity between \texttt{CapImagine} and Monet, we replicate the complete Monet training pipeline utilizing the identical 17K curated subset employed by \texttt{CapImagine}.
+As demonstrated in Table~\ref{tab:table1}, training Monet on this restricted dataset (denoted as + w/ subset) yields only marginal performance improvements, substantially underperforming \texttt{CapImagine} and marginally trailing the full-data Monet baseline.
+This substantiates that, even under strictly controlled data conditions, explicit text-space reasoning remains more effective than current latent-space reasoning paradigms.